splunk/observability-workshop/docs/module6/hotrod.md

 ## 2. Viewing the Hot R.O.D. application in your browser

-!!! note
+!!! note "AWC/EC2 Users@
-    If you are using an EC2 instance, please skip to the next section [Generate Traffic](../../module6/hotrod/#4-generate-some-traffic-to-the-application-using-apache-benchmark).
+    If you are using an AWS/EC2 instance, please skip to the next section [Generate Traffic](../../module6/hotrod/#4-generate-some-traffic-to-the-application-using-apache-benchmark).

 In order to view the application in your web browser we need to find the `LoadBalancer` IP address and the port the application is listening on.